DRKn1ght/RocketLeague-Data-Dumper/README.md

 This tool will be very useful for us to better understand how things are structured in the game; we can access values in real-time and rename members and structures.
 It also has a functionality that will help us generate the ready-made class code in C++.

 I will not explain how to use ReClass itself; I will only show how to validate the offsets we need.
-There are many good resources online if you are not familiar with the tool.
+If you are not familiar with the tool, I recommend watching the video “[*Reclass Tutorial — ReClass.NET — How To Reverse Structures](https://www.youtube.com/watch?v=vQb21RM9-5M)*” by [*Guided Hacking](https://www.youtube.com/@GuidedHacking) *before proceeding.

 ### 4.1 Validating GNames

 First, let’s check if the offset for GNames is correct.
-To do this, simply enter <{Process Name}>+{0xOffset}.
+To do this, simply enter <{Module Name}>+{0xOffset}.

 By changing the type of the first offset (0x0000) to a pointer, to access where the HEAP is pointing, we see the following: